-From school year SY 2014 to SY 2023, teacher turnover increased at the school, district, and state level.
-In SY 2023, 10.9 percent of teachers statewide did not return to teaching in Kentucky; 16.7 percent of teachers did not return to teaching in their districts; and 20.0 percent of teachers did not return to teaching in their schools.
-These figures were the highest amounts in the 10-year observation period.
-It has become more difficult for principals to recruit and retain quality applicants when compared to 2019.
+From school year (SY) 2014 to SY 2023, teacher turnover increased at the school, district, and state levels.
+In SY 2023, 10.9 percent of teachers statewide did not return to teaching in Kentucky; 16.7 percent did not return to teaching in their districts; and 20.0 percent did not return to teaching in their schools.
+These figures were the highest of the 10-year observation period.
+It is more difficult for principals to recruit and retain quality applicants than in 2019.